Aditi-Asati/Ames-Price-Prediction/README.md

 ## Introduction

 This project aims to predict housing prices in Ames, Iowa using a machine learning regression model.
 The dataset includes detailed features on residential properties, allowing for accurate price predictions.
-The project incorporates extensive data preprocessing, feature engineering, exploratory data analysis (EDA), outlier detection, and multicollinearity analysis.
+The project incorporates extensive data preprocessing, feature engineering, exploratory data analysis (EDA), outlier detection.
 A complete training pipeline is built using ZenML, applying Strategy and Template design patterns to enhance modularity and scalability.
 Python and Scikit-learn are used for core model development.

 <!-- ## Project Demo
 Here is a demonstration of Hazelnut in action: